SekoViper/SekoViper/README.md

 - 🌱 I’m currently learning **JavaScript**

-- 👨‍💻 All of my projects are available at [https://sekoviper.github.io/portfolio/](https://sekoviper.github.io/portfolio/)
+- 👨‍💻 All of my projects are available at [See Live](https://github.com/SekoViper)

 - 💬 Ask me about **JavaScript**